The Children’s Place recalls jeans for choking hazard

 The Dustbowl Wash jeans were sold exclusively by The Children’s Place stores across the country from September 2022 through March 2023 and the Telford jeans were sold from January 2023 through June 2023 for about $25.

-The Children’s Place toll-free at 877-752-2387 from 9 a.m. to 5 p.m.
-ET Monday through Friday or at www.childrensplace.com and click on Help Center at the bottom of the page and then on Product Info, Care & Recalls or https://www.childrensplace.com/us/content/recall-information for more information.
+Consumers can call The Children’s Place toll-free at (877) 752-2387 from 9 a.m. to 5 p.m.
+ET Mondays through Fridays or find more information at www.childrensplace.com.